-The possession and use of firearms and dangerous weapons in Queensland is controlled by the Weapons Act 1990 (Qld) (Weapons Act) with an overriding objective of securing public and individual safety by controlling the possession and storage of weapons, and to prevent the misuse of weapons.
+The possession and use of firearms and dangerous weapons in Queensland is controlled by the Weapons Act 1990 (Qld) (Weapons Act).
+The overriding objective of the Weapons Act is to secure public and individual safety by controlling weapons possession and storage, and preventing their misuse.
 The Weapons Act:

 - prohibits the possession and use of automatic and semi-automatic weapons, except in special circumstances

 - establishes a licensing and registration system for firearms